-Ingrown Toenails Treatment in Las Vegas and Henderson, NV
+Ingrown Toenails Treatment in Las Vegas, NV

 An ingrown toenail is a toenail that grows sideways into the nail bed, causing pain and swelling.
 Ingrown toenails can worsen and cause drainage, turning into a serious infection.